-Thank you to Parabo Press who has sponsored the product for this Over-the-Bed Art for Earthquake Areas post.
+The product for this Over-the-Bed Art for Earthquake Areas post was gifted by Parabo Press.
 All thoughts and opinions are 100% my own.
-This post contains affiliate links.

 Years ago, I purchased a few vintage Paris postcards on eBay and scanned them as high resolution as possible.
 I knew I wanted to blow them up and frame them with both the front and back hanging side by side one day.
 But I needed something to put over the beds, so printing them side by side as one large Engineer Print worked out perfectly!

 Here’s a little Before and After from my (now completely restyled) Master Bedroom:

 And then in the Twins’ Nursery, I was going for a bright and colorful, California theme, so I took two of my photographs – one of Mr. Rex, the Cabazon dinosaur near Palm Springs, and one of the giant concrete donut “signs” of Kindle’s Donuts in Los Angeles – and printed them with Parabo Press as Engineer Prints.
 We also spraypainted Parabo’s 48″ Wood Poster Rails bright pink and bright orange to hang the prints and really make them POP on the wall!
 I know I’ll have to take them down for a bit when the curious toddlers start standing up in their cribs and yank at things, but until then, I get to enjoy some colorful, large scale art in the room and not just stare at a blank wall.
 (Update: At 17 months old, I shortened the string and hung these two up about 3 inches higher on the wall and we’re still going.
 Fingers crossed I get a few more months before I have to take them down.)